Energy Initiative, Nicholas Institute help Duke connect on climate issues in China

 In addition to helping experts from both countries better understand their respective climate and environmental policies, the workshop was also intended as a platform for U.S. and Chinese scholars to explore important research questions together.

-Newell presented his recent study on "Nudging Energy Efficiency Behavior: the Role of Information Labels" at Tsinghua University, while Pizer presented "Comparing Emissions Mitigation Efforts across Countries" at the other three universities.
+Newell presented his recent studies on energy efficiency and behavior at Tsinghua University, while Pizer presented "Comparing Emissions Mitigation Efforts across Countries" at the other three universities.

 The Duke group also met with representatives from China's Energy Research Institute, National Development and Reform Commission, and Energy Foundation China in Beijing.
 They finished the trip with a visit to the Donghai Bridge Wind Farm in Shanghai, the first commercial offshore wind farm in China.